Does a Landscaper Need a License?

 Your yard is an important part of your home.
 It’s the first thing people see when looking at your house, and it often takes up a large portion of your property.
 If not properly maintained, your front and back yard can make a bad impression and lower the value of your home.
 On the other hand, investing in your yard has one of the highest returns of any home improvement project, with an estimated recovery rate of over 100%.

 In addition, your yard can have positive effects on the environment and your health.
 A grassy area of 50 square feet releases enough oxygen to meet the needs of a family of four, and helps absorb carbon dioxide and purify the atmosphere.
 Psychologists have even found that an attractive landscape can help reduce stress.
-Because your yard has so much potential, it’s important to hire a reliable landscaper to care for it.
+Because your yard has so much potential, it’s important to find quality landscaping services near you to care for it.

 Should you Hire a Licensed Landscaper?

 In almost every state, a landscaping contractor needs to be licensed.
 To earn this license, an individual usually needs at least 3 years experience in the landscaping field, plus a passing grade on a professional exam.
 This ensures that the person is knowledgeable about the area’s climate, soil and native greenery, as well as environmental standards and regulations.
 For example, a licensed Miami landscaper will know that Sweet Acacia is a much better choice for the climate than an Alpine Currant.